ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.comfoair/README.md

 ## Changelog

+### 1.1.1

+-   Periodical self-test with restart in case of fail added

 ### 1.1.0

 -   displays now working hours of different ventilation levels, preheating, bypass and frost-protection.

 ### 1.0.0